Table of Contents

 - On iPhone: Settings → Privacy & Security → Tracking → turn off Allow Apps to Request to Track

-- On Android: Settings → Security & Privacy → More Privacy Settings → Ads → enable Delete Advertising ID
+- On Android: Settings → Security & Privacy → More Privacy Settings → Ads → tap Delete Advertising ID to remove it

 4. Limit Background App Activity